github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry.md

 In the `repositories` tag, configure a repository by mapping the `id` of the repository to the `id` you added in the `server` tag containing your credentials.
 Replace {% ifversion ghes or ghae %}*HOSTNAME* with the host name of {% data variables.product.product_location %}, and{% endif %} *OWNER* with the name of the user or organization account that owns the repository.
 Because uppercase letters aren't supported, you must use lowercase letters for the repository owner even if the {% data variables.product.prodname_dotcom %} user or organization name contains uppercase letters.

-If you want to interact with multiple repositories, you can add each repository to separate `repository` children in the `repositories` tag, mapping the `id` of each to the credentials in the `servers` tag.
+If you want to interact with multiple repositories, you can add each repository to separate `repository` children in the

 {% data reusables.package_registry.apache-maven-snapshot-versions-supported %}